jeromeetienne/threejstool/README.md

 **NOT YET IMPLEMENTED**

+Install the package from npm

 ```
 npm install tquerytool
 ```

 ### How to init a project

-copy a tquery boilerplate in the current directory.
+Copy a tquery boilerplate in the current directory.

 ```
 tquery init